dportik/SuperCRUNCH/README.md

 SuperCRUNCH is described in more detail in the following publication:

 + Portik, D.M., and J.J.
 Wiens.
 (2020) SuperCRUNCH: A bioinformatics toolkit for creating and manipulating supermatrices and other large phylogenetic datasets.
-Methods in Ecology and Evolution, *In Press*.
+Methods in Ecology and Evolution, *Early View*. https://doi.org/10.1111/2041-210X.13392

-Pre-print available on BioRxiv: https://www.biorxiv.org/content/10.1101/538728v3.
+The article is available [**here**](https://github.com/dportik/SuperCRUNCH/blob/master/docs/Portik%26Wiens_2020-SuperCRUNCH_EarlyView.pdf), and the pre-print is available on BioRxiv [**here**](https://www.biorxiv.org/content/10.1101/538728v3).

 ## Installation